samsa1/ppx_rml/docs/report/report.md

 ## What is PPX

 The OCaml compiler provides a technology called PPX.
-A PPX rewriter is preprocess that modifies the ocaml code just after it was parsed.
+A PPX rewriter is a preprocess that modifies the OCaml code just after it was parsed.

-To use a PPX rewriter the user can add the following line into his `dune`file (exemple given for the `ppx_rml` PPX rewriter):
+To use a PPX rewriter, the user can add the following line into their `dune` file (e.g. for the `ppx_rml` PPX rewriter):

 ```lisp
 (preprocess (pps ppx_rml))
 ```

-On the other side, the developper writes a library called `ppx_rml` that register one or multiple flags.
+On the other side, the developper writes a library called `ppx_rml` that may register one or multiple flags.

-After parsing an OCaml code, the compiler search for flags in the AST.
+After parsing a chunk of OCaml code, the compiler searches for flags in the AST.
 For every flag found, the associated subtree is given to the handler function associated with the flag.
-This handler function takes an AST node as argument and returns a new AST node (the real type is actually a bit more complicated).
+This handler function takes an AST node as argument and returns a new AST node (in practive, the types involved are a bit mroe complicated).

 There are two types of PPX flags : attributes and extensions.

 ### Atributes

-Attributes are writen with `@` and attached to a node of the AST.
+Attributes are written with `@` and attached to a node of the AST.
 The most common exemple is the `ppx_deriving`.

-The following code adds the attribute `deriving` with the argument `(show, eq)` to the node representing `type point3d = float * float * float` of the AST.
-Throught preprocess, an attribute will add new nodes to the AST.
+The following code adds the attribute `deriving` with the argument `(show, eq)` to the node representing `type point3d = float * float * float` in the AST.
+Through the preprocessing, an attribute will add new nodes to the AST.

 ```ocaml
 type point3d = float * float * float
 [@@deriving show, eq]
 ```

-This exemples implements function for testing equality and printing elements of type `point3d` automaticaly.
+This exemple implements functions for testing equality and printing elements of type `point3d` automaticaly.
 Thus the developper won't need to change them when he changes the type, everything is handled by the preprocess.
+The idea behind this automatic implementation is that these functions are usually boilerplate code that is well-suited for automatic code generation.
+This is similar to Rust's procedural macros, with the help of which one can implement the traits "Debug", "Hash,", "Copy", "Eq", "Ord", etc).

-An attribute is written with one to three `@` depending of the localisation inside the AST (one to associate it to a expression, two to associate it to a structure item and three to create a new independant structure item).
+An attribute is written with one to three `@` depending of the location inside the AST (one to associate it to a expression, two to associate it to a structure item and three to create a new independant structure item).

 ### Extension

-Extensions are writen with `%`.
-In opposition to attributes, extension are nodes of the AST.
-During preprocess, the AST node is rewritten by the handler function associated with the corresponding extension extension.
+Extensions are written with `%`.
+Contrarily to attributes, extensiosn are nodes of the AST.
+During preprocessing, the AST node is rewritten by the handler function associated with the corresponding extension extension.

 A good exemple of preprocess trough extension is `ppx_getenv2`.
 This extension replaces `[%getven "PPX_GETENV2"]` with a string corresponding to the value of `PPX_GENENV2` at compilation time.